butellicarlo/check-weather/README.md

 ------

 ## How does it work
-From the command line just run
+From the command line in the context menu just run
 ```
+npm install
 node app.js -i <CityName>
 ```